300481/actions-test/artifacthub2github/README.md

 * generate the chart manifests

+* generate a list with deprecated Kubernetes API versions for each chart

+* generate a list of CVEs of the containers for each chart

 * create a branch for the updated files

 * create a pull request against the main branch